neoforged/Documentation/docs/resources/server/conditional.md

 Some objects may be loaded earlier than tags.
 In those cases, the condition context will be `IContext.EMPTY`.
 :::

-The `ICondition#codec` method should return the codec used to encode and decode the condition.
+The `ICondition#codec` method should return the `MapCodec` used to encode and decode the condition.
 This codec **must** be [registered] to the `NeoForgeRegistries#CONDITION_SERIALIZERS` registry.
 The name the codec is registered under will be the name used to refer to that condition in the `type` field.

 [datagen]: ../index.md#data-generation